Skip to main content

 Should I build my own payment processing or use Stripe?

 Use Stripe Connect.
-Rolling your own payment processor means PCI DSS Level 1 compliance at $50K-$200K a year and 6-12 months of certification before you process a single dollar.
-Stripe Connect already handles marketplace payments, merchant onboarding, and payouts for 2.9% + $0.30 per transaction.
+Rolling your own payment processor means full PCI DSS Level 1 compliance, a QSA audit, a segmented network, quarterly scans, and 6-12 months of certification before you process a single dollar.
+Stripe Connect already handles marketplace payments, merchant onboarding, and payouts for a percentage plus a flat fee per transaction.

 Can a Shopify-like platform be built with React and Node.js?